theupdateframework/taps/tap8.md

 numbers MUST increase by exactly 1 from the previous rotate file for this role.
 The keys specify the new valid keys and associated key ids (which may be a subset or superset of the old ones).
-A rotate file does _not_ contain an expiration date, it is meant to be signed once and never modified.
+A rotate file does _not_ contain an expiration date, as it is meant to be signed once and never modified.
 The rotate file has to be signed with an old threshold of old keys.
 All keys in a rotation chain, other than a chain that has a rotation to null, should be securely stored.

-The rotate file will go into a repository in a 'rotate' folder that contains all rotate files for the repository.
-These files will be listed in snapshot metadata for the repository so that the client can verify that they recieve all current rotate files.
-The files listed in snapshot SHOULD contain a hash in order to ensure that an attacker that later compromises previoiusly trusted keys cannot replace a rotate file.
+The rotate file will go into a 'rotate' folder on the repository that contains all rotate files for the repository.
+These files will be listed in snapshot metadata for the repository so that the client can verify that they receive all current rotate files.
+The files listed in snapshot SHOULD contain a hash in order to ensure that an attacker that later compromises previously trusted keys cannot replace a rotate file.
 If a rotate file listed in snapshot for a role is not found, the user MUST act as if the role's metadata is not signed with a valid threshold of keys.